ryan1twice/swift-segues-readme/README.md

 This icon represents a _segue_.
 You can click on it and view its attributes in Interface Builder's Attributes Inspector.
 In particular, note that its _identifier_ has been set to "ShowFruitDetails".
 This string will be used to identify the segue in your Swift code.
 Later on, we'll cover in more detail how you create segues between views yourself in Interface Builder; for now, it's important to learn how you can identify segues and work with them.

 You know that there's a segue between the `FruitListingViewController` (represented as **Fruits Scene** in the storyboard) and `FruitViewController` (represented as **Fruit View Controller Scene** in the storyboard).
 Open up `FruitListingViewController.swift` in Xcode's editor.
-If you scroll to the bottom of the file, you'll find a method called `prepareForSegue(_:sender:)` that looks like this:
+If you scroll to the bottom of the file, you'll find a method called `prepare(for:sender:)` that looks like this:

 ```swift
     override func prepare(for segue: UIStoryboardSegue, sender: Any?) {